- Who We Are

 New $24 million building addition totaling approx.15,000 sq. ft. housing a 30’ X 50’ Thermal Vacuum Chamber.
-The scope included construction of 20’ excavation and surrounding concrete structure to house the chamber.
-The building will be built over the chambreand will include a 50’ high bay structure with a 1-30 ton crane and 1 - 5 ton overhead rolling cranes.
+The scope includes construction of 20' excavation areas and surrounding concrete structure to house the chamber.
+The building was built over the chambr and will include a 50’ high bay structure with a 1- 30 ton crane and 1 - 5 ton overhead rolling cranes.
 Other features of the project include:

 - Site improvements, underground utilities (SS, SD, NG, DW, FP), 12KV electrical service, LN2 / GN2 yard, Landscape, site concrete, AC paving, etc.